Direct Fairways Lawsuit

 What Direct Fairways Said

 The company has denied wrongdoing in some filings.
-It has said that it provided the services it promised.
+It has been said that it provided the services it promised.
 It also said that some delays were due to golf courses or printing issues.

 Companies often defend their actions in court.
 They can show invoices, print orders, and proof of delivery.
 The judge then decides what is fair.